 Fascinating thought: The Whaligoe steps were commissioned by Captain David Brodie, who commissioned a local stone mason to carve them in 1793.
 It cost him £8!

 On a hill north of Lybster is the archaeological mystery – the Hill o’ Many Stanes.
-You’ll find a layby with a signpost and a gate – through the gate it’s a 100m walk to the site.
+You’ll find a layby with a signpost and a gate.
+Once you are through the gate, it’s a 100m walk to the site.
 Here you will see 200 stones in 22 not-quite straight rows fanning out to the south.
 The stones have been deliberately placed, each is packed with smaller stones around its base.
 It is possible that the stanes were used to predict the movements of the moon.

 Fascinating thought: As it is almost impossible to date The Hill o’ Many Stanes it is difficult to even say when the stanes were placed, let alone why!
 However the mystery is half of the attraction – why not take a guess at its purpose during your visit?

 The Queen Mother first visited what was Barrogill Castle in 1952 while mourning the death of her husband, King George VI.
 She fell for the building’s charm and decided to bring the castle and its gardens back from abandonment.
-These days it’s a very fine building with a fascinating tour which allows you to step into the dining room, sitting room and study which are still used by the Royal Family today.
+These days the Castle of Mey is a very fine building with a fascinating tour which allows you to step into a dining room, sitting room and study which are still used by the Royal Family today.

 Fascinating thought: Prince Charles, the Duke of Rothesay, still visits the Castle of Mey every summer.
 He was very close to his grandmother and is said to enjoy fishing in Caithness!